OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:8

-Koz fathered Anub and Zobebah,
+Koz was the father of Anub and Zobebah,
-and the families of Aharhel the son of Harum.
+and the families of Aharhel, the son of Harum.

 ---